Obama, Karzai accelerate end of U.S. combat role in Afghanistan

 Karzai voiced satisfaction over Obama’s agreement to turn over control of detention centers to Afghan authorities, a source of dispute between their countries, although the White House released no details of the accord on that subject.

-Obama once called Afghanistan a “war of necessity.”
-But he is heading into a second term looking for an orderly way out of the conflict, which was sparked by the September 11, 2001, attacks on the United States by an al Qaeda network harbored by Afghanistan’s Taliban rulers.
+Obama once called Afghanistan a “war of necessity,” but he is heading into a second term looking for an orderly way out of the conflict, which was sparked by the September 11, 2001 attacks by al Qaeda on the United States.

 He faces the challenge of pressing ahead with his re-election pledge to continue winding down the war while preparing the Afghan government to prevent a slide into chaos and a Taliban resurgence once most NATO forces are gone.